Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Achieving Average Consensus over TVBNs

-In this section, we analyze how information are mixed and propagated across TVBNs using row-stochastic mixing matrices only.
+In this section, we analyze how information is mixed and propagated across TVBNs using time-varying row-stochastic mixing matrices only.
 To formalize this process, let each node $i$ initialize a vector $z_i^{(0)}=x_i$.
 The $k$-th communication round is governed by the row-stochastic mixing matrix $A^{(k)}$.
 At the beginning of the $k$-th round, we assume each node $i$ stores a vector $z_i^{(k)}$, which can be expressed as a linear combination of all initial vectors:

-where $w^{(k)}_{ij}$ are some weights at iteration $k$.
-Without loss of generality, we assume the initial vectors $\{x_i\}_{i=1}^n$ are linearly independent, which ensures that the coefficients $\{w_{ij}^{(k)}\}$ are uniquely determined.
+where $\{w^{(k)}_{ij}\}$ are some weights to be determined later.
+Without loss of generality, we assume the initial vectors $\{x_i\}_{i=1}^n$ are independent, which ensures that the coefficients $\{w_{ij}^{(k)}\}$ are uniquely determined.
 We term process \eqref{eq-mixing-dynamic} the \textit{mixing dynamics}.